10 Communication Exercises to Strengthen Your Relationship

 A couples therapist acts as a neutral guide.
 Sessions may include:

-• Guided conversations: The therapist helps you share feelings and thoughts constructively.
+• Guided conversations: The therapist helps you share feelings and thoughts constructively, often using structured dialogue techniques such as mirroring, validation, and empathy.

 • Role-playing: Practicing scenarios to improve communication in real-life situations.